 While at the BAC, Amir has thoroughly enjoyed BAC Gateway Projects.
 He has learned about bioregionalism while working collaboratively on the Haiti Ideas Challenge Competition.
 Through the Boys and Girls Club of South Boston project, he was able to participate in establishing programmatic needs.
 Amir feels that involvement in actual projects is rewarding and invaluable.
 In the academic setting, Amir credits his BAC foundation studio instructors with being a large influence in helping to develop his thought processes as a designer.

-Amir currently serves as Tresurer of Atelier.
+Amir served as Tresurer of Atelier (2012-2013) and works at Blu Homes.
 In his spare time, he loves finding exciting software and emerging technologies, tinkers around in Rhino, plays tennis and soccer, and enjoys fine beers and food.